 Carrie nodded.
 “Sure, Julie, what’s up?”

-Julie glanced around quickly to make sure there was no one nearby.
+Julie glanced around, to make sure there was no one nearby.
 “I’d like you to see about getting Laurie Veniti to discover, in advance, the location of the upcoming math tests.”

 Carrie blinked.
 “Corry’s sister?
 But what about last week?
-I thought you and him had resolved yourselves towards a stalemate or something.”
+I thought you and him had decided on some stalemate or something.”